Dacorum Community Dance

 Below are some of the current projects that Dacorum Community Dance are involved with.

-LET’S DANCE IN SHELTERED HOUSING/TENANT ACADEMY
+LET’S DANCE IN SUPPORTED HOUSING

-by clicking on Beee Creative
+project by clicking on BEEE Creative

 LET’S DANCE AT CENTRE IN THE PARK